 - The candidate must have completed their 10+2 examination i.e. senior secondary level or its equivalent from a recognized board or university.

 - Applicants must complete a rigorous training period of 4 months and register by 31st June (for the November exam) or 31st December (for the May exam).
 This is done so as to establish that only focused candidates appear for it.

 Take A Detailed Look at CA Foundation Syllabus here.

-After qualifying the necessary examination with flying colours, candidates become eligible to enter the second level i.e CA Integrated Professional Competence Course (CA IPCC).
-The aim of this stage of the CA course in India is to establish strong basics of the students thus helping them secure an articleship which is mandatory at this level.
+After qualifying for the necessary examination with flying colors, candidates become eligible to enter the second level i.e CA Integrated Professional Competence Course (CA IPCC).
+The aim of this stage of the CA course in India is to establish strong basics for the students thus helping them secure an articleship which is mandatory at this level.
 More emphasis is laid on the theoretical aspects of Chartered Accountancy which is further complemented by the practical learning in articleship.
 This level comprises 2 groups offering 7 subjects in total.
 Here are some core topics in the two groups:

 - GST Laws

 - Company Accounts